Nakayama algebras and Fuchsian singularities: Preliminary

 A finite dimensional algebra over $k$ is called a \emph{Nakayama algebra} if its indecomposable projective or injective modules are uniserial, that is, have a unique composition series.
 A very natural class of such algebras is formed by the algebras $N_n(r)$, given as the path algebra of the equioriented quiver

-of type $A_n$ subject to all relations $x^r=0$.
+of type $\mathbb{A}_n$ subject to all relations $x^r=0$.
 The representation theory of the algebras $N_n(r)$ is well-understood.
-They are all representation finite and even simply connected.
 This changes drastically if one asks for a description of the bounded derived category $\Nak{n}{r}:=\Der{N_n(r)}$, which is called a \emph{Nakayama category} in this paper.
 The following four types of Nakayama categories will be considered later.

-For a triple $a,b,c$, the symbols $[a,b,c],(a,b,c),\langle a,b,c]$ and $\langle a,b,c\rangle$ each denotes the equivalence type of some triangulated category, called of \emph{module type}, of \emph{sheaf type}, of \emph{Fuchsian type} or of \emph{triangle type}, respectively.
+For a triple $a,b,c$, the symbols $[a,b,c],(a,b,c),\langle a,b,c]$ and $\langle a,b,c\rangle$ each denotes the derived equivalence type of some triangulated category, called of \emph{module type}, of \emph{sheaf type}, of \emph{Fuchsian type} or of \emph{triangle type}, respectively.

 \begin{itemize} \item [-] $[a,b,c]$: denotes the type of the bounded derived category of the hereditary star quiver with three branches of length $a,b,c$ respectively. \item [-] $(a,b,c)$: denotes the type of the bounded derived category of coherent sheaves $D^b(\coh\X)$ for the weighted projective line $\X:=\X(a,b,c)$. \item [-] $\langle a,b,c]$: denotes the type of the stable category of vector bundles $\zvect\X$ for the weighted projective line $\X:=\X(a,b,c)$. \item [-] $\langle a,b,c\rangle$: denotes the type of the stable category of vector bundles $\svect\X$ for the weighted projective line $\X:=\X(a,b,c)$. \end{itemize}